Wireless charging explained: Engineers answer your top questionsTopic: Chargers Tech Specs

 What’s next for wireless charging?

-There’s a lot of research into non-contact wireless charging, in which rooms are outfitted with devices that can transmit energy over distance.
+There’s a lot of research into non-contact wireless charging.
+Imagine rooms that are outfitted with devices that can beam energy over distance.
 That means you won’t have to put the phone on a charging pad.
-Other initiatives call for putting low-power wireless charging pads everywhere – integrated into furniture, like the armrests of a movie theater seat or on your kitchen counter, a bartop, or your desk at work.
+Other initiatives call for putting low-power wireless charging pads everywhere – integrated into furniture, like the armrests of a movie theater seat or on your kitchen counter, a bar top, or your desk at work.
 In this scenario, people will go through the day “topping off” rather than getting a full charge.

 The ‘Qi’ symbol is a trademark of the Wireless Power Consortium.